College Football National Championship: Alabama vs. Georgia Odds, Preview, & Prediction | BetOnline.ag - CLNS Media

 Well, the College Football Playoff was essentially the SEC Invitational on New Year’s Eve as Alabama and Georgia steamrolled their way to the championship.
-The Tide the Dogs will now face off for the second time this season, and for the second time in the National Championship in the College Football Playoff’s history.
+The Tide and the Dogs will now face off for the second time this season, and for the second time in the National Championship since the College Football Playoff began.

 Nick Saban says Alabama will probably be underdogs in the #CFBPlayoff title game.